Ben Dunkelman: Military career

+After leaving Jerusalem, Dunkelman was asked by Prime Minister David Ben-Gurion to advise on the production of locally built mortars that had been declared unsafe by the IDF's Ordnance Corps.
+He judged them to be safe and subsequently trained soldiers in their use.
+In July 1948, he was given command of the 7th Armored Brigade, the country's best-known armored brigade.
+At the time, the brigade had been badly mauled in the Battles of Latrun, with morale low and most of the soldiers being hastily trained new immigrants.
+Under his command, the brigade was sent to the Galilee.
+He led the brigade in Operation Dekel, an offensive to capture the Lower Galilee.
+Dunkelman's troops enjoyed a number of successes which greatly improved morale.
+Under his command the brigade captured Nazareth.

-In his autobiography, Dual Allegiance, Dunkelman tells the story of how, between July 8 and 18, 1948 during Operation Dekel, he led the 7th Brigade and its supporting units as it moved to capture the town of Nazareth.
-Nazareth surrendered after little more than token resistance.
+In his autobiography, Dual Allegiance, Dunkelman tells the story of how, between July 8 and 18, 1948 during Operation Dekel, he led the 7th Brigade and its supporting units as it moved to capture Nazareth.
+The town surrendered after little more than token resistance.

-Shortly after the capture of Nazareth, Dunkelman received orders from General Chaim Laskov to expel the Palestinian civilian population from the town, which he refused to carry out.
+Shortly after the capture of Nazareth, Dunkelman received orders from General Haim Laskov to expel the Palestinian civilian population from the town, which he refused to carry out.
 Israeli journalist and translator Peretz Kidron, with whom Dunkelman collaborated in writing Dual Allegiance, reproduced his record of Dunkelman's account of the capture of Nazareth in a book chapter entitled "Truth Whereby Nations Live":

 "[less than a day later] Haim Laskov [came] to me with astounding orders: Nazareth's civilian population was to be evacuated!
 I was shocked and horrified.
 I told him I would do nothing of the sort—in view of our promises to safeguard the city's people, such a move would be both superfluous and harmful.
 I reminded him that scarcely a day earlier, he and I, as representatives of the Israeli army, had signed the surrender document in which we solemnly pledged to do nothing to harm the city or its population.
 When Haim saw that I refused to obey the order, he left."

 Twelve hours after Dunkelman refused to expel the inhabitants of Nazareth, Laskov appointed another officer as military governor.